jaruary/microservice/README.md

-# Basic Spring Boot Micro Service
+# Basic Spring Boot Microservice Project

 This is a starting point for developing a microservice using Spring Boot and Tomcat as the web container.